Disable SSLV2 & Weak SSL Ciphers on IIS

 What versions of IIS do I need to run this tool on?

-As of this writing all versions of IIS 3 - 7, require this change, future versions may require this as well.
+As of this writing all versions of IIS 3 - 8, require a change in default SSL and TLS protocol support, future versions may require this as well.

 What versions of windows are supported?